All Episodes

 No, April 15th, sorry.

-Very good, no problem.
+Very cool, no problem.

-I don't see any day that's more appropriate.
+But in Lansing, again, on the 4th of July, I don't see any day that's more appropriate.

-And I mean, I'm a recovering I'm I shouldn't say that.
+And I mean, I'm a recovering, I shouldn't say that, I'm a recovered Democrat.

-Um I think we need to get another one in Michigan.
+And I think we need to get another one in Michigan.

-Washington is let me ask, because I'm curious about the Tea Party phenomenon in purple states.
+Let me ask, because I'm curious about the Tea Party phenomenon in purple states.

 So the Tea Party phenomenon caught fire pretty easily here in Texas.

-In in Michigan, where you do indeed have some Republicans, but a whole lot of Democrats, how did the process go?
+In Michigan, where you do indeed have some Republicans, but a whole lot of Democrats, how did the process go?

 Did you find actual Democrats at some of the Tea Parties?

-Uh very few raised issues about the taxes.
+Very few raised issues about the taxes.

-So that is a genius point.
+That is a genius point.

-Richard, uh thanks.
+Richard, thanks.

-My my my best to everybody in Michigan.
+My best to everybody in Michigan.

-Let's let's spend a second on that.
+Let's spend a second on that.

 Let's spend a second on that because this probably doesn't get said enough.

-I mean, uh the we have way too much of both.
+I mean, we have way too much of both, way too much spending, way too much taxation.

 So why is it that it's a lot easier to find people annoyed by spending than it is to find people annoyed by taxation?

-Now find any true conservative and they are rankled by both.
+Now, find any true conservative, and they are rankled by both.

-There are plenty of Democrats offended by not in Capitol Hill, I mean real actual people, actual uh Joe and Jane uh six pack Main Street USA type Democrats, uh, who may feel themselves liberal on a lot of things, but they take a look at these tens of trillions of dollars and go, my God, what's going on here?
+I mean, real, actual people, actual Joe and Jane Six-Pack Main Street USA-type Democrats who may feel themselves liberal on a lot of things, but they take a look at these tens of trillions of dollars and go, my God, what's going on here?

 So why is spending easier to gather a big crowd of people to rail against than taxation?